Binding kinetics

 Why do binding interactions and binding kinetics matter?

-Binding interactions are crucial events which rely on the proximity of two biomolecules to each other as well as on their affinity.
+Binding interactions are crucial events that rely on the proximity of two biomolecules to each other as well as their affinity.
 Without binding interactions there would be no enzymatic activity, no receptor signalling, no cellular transport and no DNA transcription and translation.
-In short, life would not be possible without them!
+In short, life would not be possible.

-Missregulated binding events, on the other side, can cause various diseases.
-These missregulations can express themselves for example in the accumulation of protein aggregates such as in Alzheimer´s and prion disease or in unwanted enzymatic activity which can lead to irregular degradation processes such as in autoimmune diseases.
-Here, studying binding kinetics is a viable tool for better understanding the underlaying mechanisms of a disease and identifying suitable targets for its treatment.
+Misregulated binding events can cause various diseases.
+This loss of function can express itself in various ways including for example the accumulation of protein aggregates (found in Alzheimer´s and prion disease) or in unwanted enzymatic activity that can lead to irregular degradation processes (found for example in autoimmune diseases).
+Here, studying binding kinetics is a viable tool for better understanding the underlying mechanisms of a disease and identifying suitable targets for treatment.

 steven-charlton-talk-thumbnail